Tsunami-S/longtrip/README.md

 4
 1
 ```
+   If multiple longest routes exist, only the first one found will be displayed.

 ## Notes
 * The program does not allow a station to appear more than once in the path.